 "Behold, I am a herald of the lightning, and a heavy drop from the cloud: but this lightning is called Superman." —Friedrich Nietzsche, from “Thus Spoke Zarathustra”

-how inspired rhymes, so happily tuned, make thee weep
+how inspired songs, so happily sung, make thee weep

 Such work of genius the divine inspires,

-that through the ages light Avalon's sacred pyre,
+that through the ages spark Avalon's sacred pyres,

 and lift the lover's heart to realms heaven-bound.